devitocodes/pyrevolve/JOSS/paper.md

 # Acknowledgements

 We are thankful to Simon W. Funke for the discussions that informed the design of this project.
 It also includes code from the original Revolve library written by Andrea Walther.
 This work was partly supported by EPSRC EP/R029423/1, Innovate UK project reference 104420 and the Open Devito consortium (BP, DUG, Microsoft, Shell).
-This work was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Comput- ing Research, Applied Mathematics and Computer Science programs under contract number DE-AC02-06CH11357.
+This work was supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Applied Mathematics and Computer Science programs under contract number DE-AC02-06CH11357.

 # References